jahg117/FrameworkCucumber/docs/setup/java/README.md

 ### Install Java
 ## Java version
 :exclamation: The minimum version required is `Java 8`

 ### How can I know what Java version I have?

-If you are using windows, open the terminal and type `java -version`, then if you have java installed in your machine, the java version will be displayed
+If you are using windows, open the terminal and type `java -version`, then if you have java installed in your machine, the java version should be displayed

 ## Oracle account
 To download Java from the official page you need to have an Oracle account.